Skip to content

 A quick note on Flo

-A recent US jury decision focused on Meta’s collection of Flo users’ sensitive data from 2016 to 2019.
-That ruling is about Meta’s conduct and SDK collection practices, not only Flo’s present policies.
-Flo has since changed course in important ways.
+Flo helps millions understand their cycles and has taken steps like adding an anonymous mode after criticism and an FTC settlement.
+A recent US jury decision focused on Meta's collection of Flo users' sensitive data from 2016 to 2019.
+That ruling is about Meta's conduct and SDK collection practices, not only Flo's present policies.
 The lesson is bigger than any one app.

 This is not only about one app